Royal Showcase: Overview

 Royal Showcase initially had a three-act structure.
 A star comedian began each episode, after which a popular recording artist sang.
 A segment with a promising young comedian concluded the show.
 George Abbott was the initial host; Jack Carson replaced him effective April 13, 1952, and by that time performances by newcomers had been discontinued.
 Gordon Jenkins was the music director, and Ben Grauer was the announcer.

 The new-talent slot was related to NBC's then-recent creation of a comedy development plan, which was overseen by former talent agent Joe Bigelow.
-The trade publication Billboard reported that the new performers who appeared on the show apparently had "an option commitment" such that if they succeded, the network "will be able to capitalize on" that success.
+The trade publication Billboard reported that the new performers who appeared on the show apparently had "an option commitment" such that if they succeeded, the network "will be able to capitalize on" that success.
 Entertainers who went through the process and appeared on the showcase included Kaye Ballard, Jean Carroll, Eddie Foy Jr., Joel Grey, and Guy Raymond.